 According to company information, Amadou Mushroom Leather is a rich brown color and feels like suede.
 It is lightweight, flexible, and absorbs moisture, yet is breathable.
 The company indicates that durability has been tested to European and International standards, but test results are not yet available.
 Amadou Mushroom Leather may benefit from a coating to make it suitable for more applications.

 The first pair of Amadou Leather indoor/outdoor slippers were made in 2017 as proof of concept.

 Images from Amadou Mushroom Leather.

-Contact MII at to purchase a full report on Amadou Mushroom Leather.
+Contact MII at for more information on Amadou Mushroom Leather.